CSCI-2349-F23/ps1/README.md

 ```
 ssh yourusername@cslab.bc.edu
 ```
-You are now connected to the CS departmnt's linux server.
+You are now connected to the CS department's linux server.

+3. If this is your first time logging in, change your password immediately.
+Type the command `passwd`, then follow the instructions provided.

 ### Part 5: Try out some unix commands!
-You will be using the commands that were demonstrated in class on Wednesday, but you can find information about these commands in the readings, through a web search, or using the `man` function on any unix command.
+You will be using the commands that were/will be demonstrated in class on Wednesday, but you can find information about these commands in the readings, through a web search, or using the `man` function on any unix command.
 If you have already taken Computer Systems, most of this should be review.

 1. Print out your current directory.
 2. List the contents of your current directory.